Rolakeeee/learngit/README.md

 # learngit

-This repo wwas used to improve my Git and Github skill.
+This repo was used to improve my Git and Github skill.